 Stretch your fitness

-Want to make stretching and flexibility part of your workout?
-Try these classes:
+Make stretching and flexibility part of your workouts at home:

 If you’re a Peloton member, the Peloton App offers on-demand classes for Stretching, as well as Strength and Yoga – anywhere, anytime.

 If you’re a Virgin Active member, you can now access your favourite classes and workouts from their best instructors around the world.